 Common Examples of Medical Device Failure

 Unfortunately, a medical device may fail at any time and for almost any reason.
-For example, a crutch may break as a patient goes down a flight of stairs, or the brakes on a wheelchair may fail while a patient goes down a hill.
+For example, there are simple failures with basic medical devices.
+This could be a crutch that may break as a patient goes down a flight of stairs or the brakes on a wheelchair may fail while a patient goes down a hill.

 Other serious failures may involve devices that go inside a patient’s body.
-A defect in artificial joints, pacemakers, stents, or surgical pins may all cause a loss of function in a body part, an infection, or may even necessitate an additional surgery to correct.
-Because of the potential severity of these issues, a well-versed Michigan attorney could help examine the facts that led to a person’s injuries to determine if a failing medical device is to blame.
+A defect in artificial joints, prosthetics, pacemakers, stents, or surgical pins may all cause a loss of function in a body part, an infection, or may even necessitate an additional surgery to correct.
+Other defective devices that could cause serious harm are defective bone cement, Bair Hugger, Philips CPAP, IVC filter, or power morcellator.
+Because of the potential severity of these issues, a well-versed Michigan attorney can help examine the facts that led to a person’s injuries to determine if a failing medical device is to blame.

 Michigan law makes it very difficult for any person to sue a product manufacturer for damages.
 According to Michigan Compiled Law §600.2946(2), makers of defective products are only liable if a plaintiff can prove that the product was not reasonably safe at the time it left the manufacturer’s control.
 This typically includes proving that an error in design or manufacture caused a failure.
 The same statute requires plaintiffs to submit alternative designs that retain the purpose of the failed item but mitigate any defects that caused the injury.

 Furthermore, a subset of this law protects some makers of drugs from almost all liability.
 Mich.
 Comp.
 Law §600.2946(5) states that makers of drugs are only liable if they violate FDA laws—this may include instances of fraud or misrepresentation during the FDA approval process.
 Because of this, many medical device makers may argue that their product is not a medical device, but is instead a drug.